Proof library by Michał Gacek

 How I Built an LLM Workflow That Stabilized E2E Tests in a Real Project

-Flaky E2E tests are silent killers of team velocity.
-Here is how I turned an LLM from a code generator into a participant in a diagnostic process - using local skills, knowledge files, and anti-flake rules grounded in a real Playwright + Qase regression suite.
+Flaky E2E tests kill team velocity.
+How I turned an LLM from a code generator into a debugger, with skills and anti-flake rules from a real Playwright suite.

 -